frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ## There was a hint of recursion sneaking in.

 Some say that dynamic programming is a technique to make recursive code more efficient.
-There is a relationship that needs to be explored: *all dynamic programming algorithms are recursive, but not all recursive algorithms are dynamic programming*.
+There is a relationship that needs to be explored: *All dynamic programming algorithms are recursive, but not all recursive algorithms are dynamic programming*.

 Recursion is a powerful problem-solving technique.
 Recursive code can be mathematically proven correct relatively easily.
 And that alone is reason enough to use recursion in all your code.
 So, let's begin with that.

-The proof of the correctness of a recursive algorithm generally involves only two steps: proving that the base case of the recursion is correct and proving that the recursive step is correct.
+The proof of the correctness of a recursive algorithm generally involves only two steps: Proving that the base case of the recursion is correct and proving that the recursive step is correct.
 In the domain of mathematical induction proof, we can refer to these components as the *base case* and the *inductive step*, respectively.
 In this case:

 - To prove the **base case**, we check the simplest # case of the recursion, usually the base case or cases, to ensure it is correct.
 These are the cases that do not depend on recursive calls.